xuthus83/pigallery2/MANPAGE.md

   Gallery-Themes-defaultMode                                            Sets the default theme mode that is used for the application. (default: 'auto')
   Gallery-Themes-selectedTheme                                          Selected theme to use on the site. (default: 'classic')
   Gallery-Themes-availableThemes                                        Adds these css settings as it is to the end of the body tag of the page. (default: [{"name":"classic","theme":":root nav.navbar {\n--bs-navbar-color: rgba(255, 255, 255, 0.55);\n--bs-navbar-hover-color: rgba(255, 255, 255, 0.75);\n--bs-navbar-disabled-color: rgba(255, 255, 255, 0.25);\n--bs-navbar-active-color: #fff;\n--bs-navbar-brand-color: #fff;\n--bs-navbar-brand-hover-color: #fff;\n--bs-bg-opacity: 1;\nbackground-color: rgba(var(--bs-dark-rgb), var(--bs-bg-opacity)) !important;\n}"}])
-  Gallery-InlineBlogStartsOpen                                          Makes inline blog (*.md files content) to be auto open. (default: false)
+  Gallery-InlineBlogStartsOpen                                          Makes inline blog (*.md files content) auto-open. (default: false)
-  Gallery-TopBlogStartsOpen                                             Makes inline blog (*.md files content) to be auto open. (default: false)
+  Gallery-TopBlogStartsOpen                                             Makes inline blog (*.md files content) auto-open. (default: false)
   Media-Thumbnail-iconSize                                              Icon size (used on maps). (default: 45) Media-Thumbnail-personThumbnailSize                                   Person (face) thumbnail size. (default: 200) Media-Thumbnail-thumbnailSizes                                        Size of the thumbnails.
 The best matching size will be generated.
 More sizes give better quality, but use more storage and CPU to render.
 If size is 240, that shorter side of the thumbnail will have 160 pixels. (default: [240,480])